Home

 Malacca vacation - Melaka River Cruise

 Your Malacca vacation is not complete without taking a cruise down Malacca River.
-Costing only RM10 for adult and RM5 forchildren, this 45 minutes tour will take you pass many Dutch style buildings.
-Remember to take along your camera and takeinteresting pictures of the old shop houses, bridges and Kampung Morten Malay village.
+This 45 minutes tour covers a distance of 9km and will take you pass Stadthuys, Jonker Street, Kampung Hulu Mosque, Church of St Francis Xavier and Kampung Morten Malay Village.

 The cruise can be taken at the quay behind the tourist information centre.